mlflow/mlflow/docs/source/llms/index.rst

     tracing/index
     tracing/overview
+    tracing/tracing-schema

 To learn more about what tracing is, see our `Tracing Concepts Overview <tracing/overview.html>`_ guide.
+For an in-depth exploration into the structure of
+MLflow traces and their schema, see the `Tracing Schema <tracing/tracing-schema.html>`_ guide.

 `MLflow Deployments Server for LLMs <deployments/index.html>`_
 --------------------------------------------------------------